-• For services this represents the removal of the employer pension contributions made by the Authority as allowed by statute and the replacement with current service costs and past service costs.
+- For services, this represents the removal of the employer pension contributions made by the Authority as allowed by statute and the replacement with current service costs and past service costs. - For financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES.

-3. Other Differences
+3. Other Statutory Adjustments